colinta/extra/README.md

 `<-- alternate arrow style line comment`
 `← why stop there?` `→ pointing is rude though`

-The usual comment characters `#` and `//` both have special meaning in Extra, and so I looked elsewhere for inspiration, and looked no further than Ada (and yes, Ada, Elm, Lua _all_ use `--` for line comments... but Ada has a lot more hacker cred so I wanted to mention it first).
+The usual comment characters `#` and `//` both have special meaning in Extra, and so I looked elsewhere for inspiration, and looked no further than Ada (and yes, Ada, Elm, Lua _all_ use `--` for line comments... but Ada has a certain caché so I wanted to mention it first).

 ```extra
 -- this is a line comment